The Dutch island finds new life as one of the Caribbean’s most gay-friendly vacation spots

 Other IGLTA member hotels and resorts on the island include: Avila Hotel, an elegant luxury beachfront resort in Willemstad; Coral Estate Villas in St. Willibrordus; the Curacao Marriott Beach Resort & Emerald Casino and the Hilton Hotel Curaçao, both on Piscadera Bay in Willemstad; the Kura Hulanda Hotel, Spa & Casino in Otrobanda, Willemstad; the Lions Dive & Beach Resort in Bapor Kibra, Willemstad; the Lodge Kura Hulanda & Beach Club, on Playa Kalk, in Westpunt; the Papagayo Beach Resort in Willemstad; the Plaza Hotel Curacao at Waterford Forte, Willemstad; and Waterside Apartments on Snake Bay in Boca Sami.
 See more hotel and resort options at our map & listings pages.

-In season, Westjet runs weekly nonstop flights from Toronto’s Pearson Airport to Curaçao's Curaçao International Airport.
-Flying every Tuesday and Saturday, JetBlue has two weekly flights from JFK New York City to Curaçao, and there are also several daily flights between Miami and Curaçao.
+In season, Westjet runs weekly Sunday nonstop flights from Toronto’s Pearson Airport to Curaçao's Curaçao International Airport.
+JetBlue has three weekly flights from JFK New York City to Curaçao, and there are also several daily flights between Miami and Curaçao on American.
 It takes about 20 minutes to reach the main town of Willemstad by taxi.
 Several major U.S. and European lines put in at either of two cruise terminals in the Otrabanda section of Willemstad.